-The Company holds bank accounts with an external provider and BOS, its parent undertaking These accounts are held in the Company's name and meet the definition of cash and cash equivalents.
-The use of certain accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
+The Company holds the GIC bank account with an external provider.
+The Company is contractually entitled to a LIBOR related return on this account and the income is accounted for on an effective yield basis.
+The use of the account is restricted by a detailed priority of payments set out in the Programme Documentation.
 The cash can only be used to meet certain specific liabilities and is not available to be used with discretion.
+All of the accounts, both internal and external, are held in the Company's name and meet the definition of cash and cash equivalents.

-12. TOTAL EQUITY
+11. TOTAL EQUITY